 Whereas charging a penalty for a late payment is meant to motivate compliance with an agreement, it is not charged regularly and is only charged when an agreement is broken.

-Here we see that the intention of the holder of the debt is at the core of the difference between a penalty and interest on debt.
-If the intention of the debt holder when charging a penalty is to motivate the indebted to pay their debt then what they’ve charged can be considered a penalty.
+Here we see that the intention of the debt holder is at the core of the difference between penalties and interest charged on debt.
+If the intention of the debt holder when charging a penalty is to motivate the indebted to pay their debt, then what they’ve charged can be considered a penalty.
 However, if their intention from charging the penalty is to make a profit then what they are collecting is interest (riba).

 The role of intention in classifying an act in Islam is spelled out in the hadith reported to us by Umar bin Al-Khattab who said: